Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Before eating, keep in mind that food prices in the mountains are higher than in the city.
 Therefore, do not expect the same prices.

 Trekking to Poon Hill in January and February means you will receive excellent service in the teahouses.
-There is no rush in the kitchen, so they prepare your food with extra effort.
+There is no rush in the dining room, so they prepare your food with extra effort.

 Food and drinks